qgustavor/megajs-docs/versioned_docs/version-0.17/tutorial/install.md

 :::

-In the next part of this tutorial we will login to a Mega account using the `Storage` class loaded above.
+In the next part of this tutorial we will login to a MEGA account using the `Storage` class loaded above.